mgsloan/apply-unordered/readme.md

 * `Control.Apply.Unordered` sticks `BestParamIxImpl` together with the `applyAt` machinery to yield a better `?` function that can handle polymorphic functions!

-  - Note this module is *different* than the one of the same name provided by the `apply-unordered` package - will probably fix that soon

 This already seems to work well, but the code could use some more polish and testing.